 The Organizational Neuroscience (NEU) interest group encourages knowledge generation through theory development and/or empirical evidence pertaining to the neural mechanisms, as well as other biologically-based phenomena, associated with behavior and actions in the workplace.
 We broadly define organizational neuroscience as brain-related phenomena, including biological/physiological processes, that are innervated by the central nervous system (e.g., heartrate).
 Concurrently, the interest group seeks to understand how the environment, culture, and institutions can affect organizational actors’ behavior through nervous system functioning.
 By considering neuroscience at different levels of analysis in organizations (i.e., micro, meso, macro), we encourage interdisciplinarity and multi-methods research.
 Moreover, we stress ethical considerations when using neuroscience and other biologically-based technologies in workplace research.

 We encourage both empirical and theoretical submission and interesting symposium submissions that enable attendees the opportunity to be exposed to new ideas and methodologies from neuroscience and other related fields.
 NEU welcomes submissions from doctoral students and scholars at all phases of their career.
 Given the nature of NEU, we are particularly interested in micro, meso, and macro contributions that cross diverse topics, such as OB, strategy, and HR.
-We also encourage scholars to think about this year’s Academy theme “Putting the Worker Front and Center” when preparing their submissions.
+We also encourage scholars to think about this year’s Academy theme “Innovating for the Future: Policy, Purpose, and Organizations” when preparing their submissions.

 The NEU honors the following: (a) Best Paper submitted to NEU, (b) Best Student Paper (the paper may be co-authored, but the student must have a central role in it), and (c) Best Symposium.
 We will award the winner(s) of the Best Paper and Best Student Paper award with a plaque and a cash prize of US$500.